keift/blog/linux/install-tailscale.md

 ---
-title: "Install Tailscale"
+title: Install Tailscale
-description: "Set up and use your own VPN server."
+description: Set up and use your own VPN server.
 icon: braille
 ---